 Hangawi is a vegetarian restaurant in K-Town where you check your shoes at the door.
-Obviously there’s no bulgogi or Korean fried chicken here, but there is a lot of tofu.
-Now, that may not sound fantastic to meat-eaters, but these vegetarian dishes are surprisingly good.
+Obviously there’s no bulgogi or Korean fried chicken here, but there is a lot of tofu, and everything is very good.
 The menu is also fairly large, and you might just enjoy sitting on a pillow (they don’t have chairs) while you eat some stuffed mushrooms.

 There’s a lot of falafel in the city, and a lot of it is sad.
 Taïm’s is not.
 It’s small, hot, crispy, and it will temporarily improve your life.
 The fries here are also pretty good, but eat them quickly because they get soggy in their to-go container.
 And if you let this happen, you should know that you can be sued for negligence.
 Come here and pick up a sandwich (with one of three falafels) or a platter if you’re super hungry.
 There isn’t much seating at the West Village location, but the Nolita one has a little more room.